devlace/mlflow-tracking-azure/deploy-aci/README.md

 - [az cli 2.0+](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 ### Deployment
+1. Ensure you are logged-in in the azure cli.
+   - Run `az login` to login.
+   - Run `az account set -s <SUBSCRIPTION_ID>` to set target azure subscription.
-1. Ensure you are in the `deploy-aci` folder.
+2. Ensure you are in the `deploy-aci` folder.
-2. Open `deploy.sh` and inspect/change top parameters, if necessary.
+3. Open `deploy.sh` and inspect/change top parameters, if necessary.
-3. Run `./deploy.sh`
+4. Run `./deploy.sh`
-4. Validate deployment by navigating to the ACI IP:port (default: 5000).
+5. Validate deployment by navigating to the ACI IP:port (default: 5000).
+NOTE, that it takes a few moments for the server to startup.
    - You can retrieve IP and port of the deployed Tracking Server on ACI by running:
    - `az container show --name <ACI_NAME> --resource-group <ACI_RESOURCE_GROUP> --output table`
 ## Architecture